chippokiddo/parcels-api/.github/README.md

 gunicorn --bind 0.0.0.0:5000 app:app
 ```

-## Contributing
+## Contribute

+Contributions are welcome!
+Follow these steps to contribute:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
+2. Create a branch with your feature or bug fix
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Create a new Pull Request
+3. Submit a pull request for review